‘Roseanne’ Revival: ‘Shameless’ Star Emma Kenney Cast As Darlene’s Lookalike Daughter

 Emma Kenney is the second new cast member to join ABC’s Roseanne revival.
 The series has already cast David and Darlene’s young son Mark (played by newcomer child actor Ames McNamara), who is named after his late uncle Mark Healy (originally played by actor Glenn Quinn, who died in 2002.)

 In addition to Kenney and McNamara, the Roseanne revival will feature nearly all of the show’s original cast members.
 Galecki has not yet committed to the series, although the Big Bang Theory star has reportedly been in talks for the show.
-But Roseanne veterans Roseanne Barr, John Goodman, Laurie Metcalf, Michael Fishman, Lecy Goranson and Sarah Chalke will all be back for the eight-episode Roseanne revival.
+But Roseanne veterans Roseanne Barr, John Goodman, Laurie Metcalf, Michael Fishman, Lecy Goranson, and Sarah Chalke will all be back for the eight-episode Roseanne revival.
 Production for the Roseanne reboot is set to begin in early October and the show is slated to air midseason in early 2018 on ABC.

 You can see newly announced Roseanne star Emma Kenney on the Shameless set in the video below.